rdpoor/mu/README.md

 ## changelog

+* 2014-05-03: Created mune11, mune12 to play arpeggiated chords.
+Created mune13 to play a melody.
 * 2014-05-02: Beefed up ASSERT macro to report filename and line number so tests can be run in an emacs compile window.
 * 2014-05-01: Created MixNStream that takes an arbitrary number of inputs